alameluk17/FinFit/README.md

 1. Clone the repository to your local machine.

-2. Install the required python dependencies by running `pip install -r requirements.txt` in the backend folder.
+2. Install the required Python dependencies by running `pip install -r requirements.txt` in the backend folder.

 3. Navigate to the backend folder and run `python manage.py runserver`.

+4. Navigate to the frontend folder and run `npm install` to install JavaScript dependencies.

-4. Navigate to the frontend folder and run `npm run dev`.
+5. Navigate to the frontend folder and run `npm run dev`.

-5. Access the game on your local server (e.g., http://localhost:9000).
+6. Access the game on your local server (e.g., http://localhost:9000).